oakes/play-cljs/README.md

+## Note: I am focusing my efforts on [play-cljc](https://github.com/oakes/play-cljc), a library for games that run on both the desktop and the web.

 ## Introduction

 A ClojureScript library for making games.
 It uses [p5.js](http://p5js.org/) underneath.
 And then the terrifying, irrational monstrosity of the web underneath that.